 Namecheap is the exact opposite of how EIG brands operate.
 Namecheap prioritizes clients, they listen to their customers' concerns, and they are transparent when technical issues arise.
 If you're looking for a large company that offers cheap hosting but does not and will never treat clients like EIG does, then Namecheap is for you.

 SiteGround is a well-established company that's dedicated to providing quality hosting.
-They may be one of those hosts who love trying to up-sell to unwary customers, but putting profit matters aside, I've got nothing to say but good things about them.
 They're speed freaks just like me.
 They're friendly and they love their customers.
 And they're very committed to providing rock-solid, reliable hosting.

 SiteGround's sales team told me they don't do coupon codes but all their shared hosting plans are currently at 50% off.
 They've been at 50% off for so long it makes me think those "discounted" rates are the regular prices -- this is actually one of the very few things I hate about SiteGround.
 Other than that, they're a good host.
 They provide solid hosting services so if you're looking for a well-known and reputable company, choose SiteGround.

 There you go, folks.
-Some solid EIG (Arvixe) alternatives.
-If you want to expand your search for reliable non EIG web hosting providers even further you could also check out HawkHost (coupons page) and Veerotech (coupons page).
+Some solid EIG alternatives.
+If you want to expand your search for reliable non EIG web hosting providers even further you could also check out HawkHost and Veerotech.
 Let me know how things go if you do decide to switch to any of them!

 ASP.NET Hosting Note: I've been getting a lot of questions from people leaving Arvixe about recommended ASP.NET hosting providers that are not owned by EIG.
-I do not personally use Windows hosting plans, but here are some reputable companies (non-EIG) that provide ASP.NET hosting that might meet your requirements: RDO Servers, LiquidWeb, PeoplesHost, WinHost and A2 Hosting.
+I do not personally use Windows hosting plans, but here are some reputable companies (non-EIG) that provide ASP.NET hosting that might meet your requirements: A2 Hosting, LiquidWeb, and WinHost.
 Talk with them and see if they are a good fit for your website(s).
 Best of luck everyone!